Understanding Relapse: Navigating the Journey of Addiction Recovery

 Stages of Relapse: The Critical Period and The Safe Zone

-Many studies have shown that the highest number of relapses occur in the first 90 days after completion of addiction treatment.
+Studies indicate that the emotional, mental, and physical stages of relapse are most likely during the first 90 days post-treatment, indicating the critical period for relapse prevention and self care to rewrite the brain’s neural pathways.
 The reason is it takes considerable time to overcome the hardwiring and structural damage caused by drug abuse.
 Cravings are strongest in the first few days of sobriety.
 For this reason, it’s important to recognize and stay clear of triggers during this critical period.

 Studies have also shown that people who obtain professional help for addiction treatment are more likely to achieve remission and less likely to relapse.
 Being in recovery creates a safe zone where a recovering addict can learn from others.
 If they experience a craving, they can immediately ask for help.
 Over time, this creates new connections in the brain, linking cravings with seeking help in a safe and reassuring environment.